pdfruth/dallas-docker-meetup-Aug2018/lab01/README.md

 Open browser to instructor provided url.

 MedSearch enables users to search for medical providers across the nation.
-Searching by name, location, or speciality is provided.
+Searching by name, location, or specialty is provided.
 Review the applicaiton capabilities to help understand what will be used in following labs.

 ### MedSearch - Home page